aibolem/RAMDanceToolkitwiki/How-to-setup-RAMDanceToolkit.md

 #### What does submodules.sh do?

-This script simply checks out the submodules, and applies the ofxUI.patch on the ofxUI directory. ofxUI requires the `GUI/NewMedia Fett.ttf` font file which is located at `bin/data`, so we  duplicate the font to every project.
+This script simply checks out the submodules, and applies the ofxUI.patch on the ofxUI folder. ofxUI requires the `GUI/NewMedia Fett.ttf` font file which is located at `bin/data`, so we  duplicate the font to every project.
 After applying this patch, the path to font file will be changed to `{RAM_ROOT}/resources/Fonts/FreeUniversal-Regular.ttf`.

 ### 2. Download resources